gertrude-app/web/site/markdoc/articles/blog/ios18-screentime-what-parents-should-know.md

    social media.
 3. If your kids' iOS devices aren't updated to iOS 18 yet **don't update, stay on iOS 16/17** until Apple fixes the issue.
+4. Keep an eye on this blog, we're hoping to release a free iOS app that patches these shortcomings in the near future!

 {% /callout %}